melhorenvio/range-validator/README.md

 $rangeValidator->checkEmpty($ranges);
 ```

-The checkBegginBigerThanEnd() function returns the ranges with the begin value bigger than the end value.
+The checkBeginBiggerThanEnd() function returns the ranges with the begin value bigger than the end value.
 ``` php
 $rangeValidator->checkBeginBiggerThanEnd($ranges);
 ```